flipay/code-challenges/challenge-mobile.md

 1. Output Amount (in BTC)
 2. Average Price (USD)

 More detail, this is the first screen of the whole application.
-Later on, users will be able to sell Bitcoin, deposit, withdraw USD and so on which are not in the scope of this application.
+Later on, users will be able to sell Bitcoin, deposit, withdraw USD and so on which are not in the scope of this challenge.

 ### How to calculate Average Price?